dzackgarza/Notes/Obsidian/zettelkasten/Workshops/Real Analysis/Week 1.md

 ## Exercises

 - Prove the uniform limit theorem: a uniform limit of continuous function is continuous.
+- Show that the uniform limit of bounded functions is bounded.
 - ![](../../attachments/Pasted%20image%2020210517004900.png)
 - ![](../../attachments/Pasted%20image%2020210517004915.png)
 - ![](../../attachments/Pasted%20image%2020210517004809.png)